-Minnici’s work has been exhibited widely across Australia in both solo and group exhibitions at institutions including Manly Art Gallery & Museum, Brett Whiteley Studio, the National Art School, Kedumba Gallery, and Clayton Utz.
-She is currently represented by Edwina Corlette Gallery (Brisbane).
-Her practice has been recognised with numerous accolades, including the John Olsen Prize for Drawing, the Parkers Fine Art Award for Painting, and the Kedumba Drawing Award.
-She has been a finalist in the Dobell Drawing Prize (2015, 2020), and the Brett Whiteley Travelling Art Scholarship (2017), among others.
-She has undertaken artist residencies at Bundanon Trust and Presbyterian Ladies’ College.
+Minnici has exhibited widely across Australia in both solo and group exhibitions, including at Manly Art Gallery & Museum, Brett Whiteley Studio, the National Art School, Kedumba Gallery, and Clayton Utz.
+Her work has been recognised with major awards and accolades, including the John Olsen Prize for Drawing, the Parkers Fine Art Award for Painting, and the Kedumba Drawing Award.
+She has been a finalist in the Dobell Drawing Prize (2019, 2021), the Brett Whiteley Travelling Art Scholarship (2017), the Calleen Art Award, and the Fisher’s Ghost Art Award, among others.
+Residencies include the Bundanon Trust and Presbyterian Ladies’ College.

-Minnici’s work is held in both private and public collections across Australia.
-Her practice has been profiled in Art Collector magazine, and featured in critical writing by Amber Creswell Bell (Still Life) and Dr. Judith Pugh (The First Five Years, Max Germano).
+Her work is represented in both private and public collections across Australia and has been profiled in Art Collector magazine, as well as in critical writing by Amber Creswell Bell (Still Life) and Judith Pugh (Clayton Utz: The First Five Years).

 Minnici holds a Bachelor and Master of Fine Art in Painting and Drawing from the National Art School, Sydney.